-In this article, we'll help you design a website that will hit all of these key points.
+In this article, we’ll help you design a website for your restaurant that will hit all of these key points.

 What’s my story?

 You might decide to include your story on your website.
 Some owners do, and they build a community of loyal patrons because of it.
-But even if you opt to keep the story private, you can use it to select design elements on your site that match the heart of your message.
+But even if you opt to keep the story behind your restaurant private, you can use it to select design elements on your website that match the heart of your message.

 What does this mean?
 Here are some examples.
 For images, you might include photos of your team, your background, the region your menu is built around, or any other aspect of your story that feels important to emphasize.
 The colors of your site should tie back to your story, too.
 If there are colors that are important to the nationality of your menu, you may want to find ways to tie those in.